-Category A Courses Category B Courses May be included in the calculation of the ATAR No more than 2 units of Category B courses can be included in the calculation of a student's ATAR Compulsory HSC Examination for most courses Optional HSC Examination for some courses Includes some Vocational Education and Training (VET) Courses which also have a compulsory work placement
+Category A Courses Category B Courses May be included in the calculation of the ATAR As of 2025, there will be no limit to the number of Category B courses that can be included in the calculation of a student's ATAR Compulsory HSC Examination for most courses Optional HSC Examination for some courses.
+If students do not sit the optional examination, they may not qualify for the ATAR but they will still qualify for the HSC.
+Includes some Vocational Education and Training (VET) Courses which also have a compulsory work placement